GabrielMoreau/winsoft-main/balenaetcher/README.md

 # Balena Etcher - Flash OS images to SD cards & USB drives, safely and easily

-Etcher is a powerful OS image flasher built with web technologies to ensure flashing an SDCard or USB drive is a pleasant and safe experience.
+Etcher is a free and open-source powerful OS image flasher built with web technologies to ensure flashing an SDCard or USB drive is a pleasant and safe experience.
 It protects you from accidentally writing to your hard-drives, ensures every byte of data was written correctly, and much more.